IBM/rhm-eddi-operator/README.md

 title:  Build a COVID-19 infection risk-assessment chatbot

-translators:             # OPTIONAL - Note: can be one or more
-  - name:
-    email:

-type: tutorial

 ---

 # Build a COVID-19 infection risk-assessment chatbot

 As Covid-19 numbers continue to rise, you might wonder about your chance of contracting the virus.
-In this tutorial, learn how to build a chatbot that will assess your risk of getting infected with Covid-19 using E.D.D.I Operator hosted on Red Hat Marketplace.
+In this tutorial, learn how to build a chatbot that will assess your risk of getting infected with Covid-19 using the E.D.D.I Operator hosted on Red Hat Marketplace.

 # About the E.D.D.I operator

 E.D.D.I is an enterprise-ready chatbot platform that enables you to create and maintain customizable chatbots.
 It has a resource-oriented design and RESTful architecture which is easy to scale.
-A NLP Parser matches user inputs as words and phrases and Behavior Rules assist in making decisions with predefined and custom conditions.
+A natural language processing parser matches user inputs as words and phrases and Behavior Rules assist in making decisions with predefined and custom conditions.
 [Learn more](https://marketplace.redhat.com/en-us/products/labsai).

 # Learning objectives